kailinwei/using-OBS/docs/recording.md

 **4.** Check the file name under "Target File" ends with ".mp4".
 Click **Remux**, then OBS will convert selected file to mp4 format.

 ![_INSERT IMAGE3.4.4_](https://github.com/kailinwei/using-OBS/blob/gh-pages/assets/images/task3.4.4.png?raw=true "OBS Studio Website")
+\
+\
+Now you know how to record your screens and convert the video format so that you can upload your videos to the online video platform such as YouTube.
+\
+The next step is to learn [how to use Studio Mode](https://github.com/kailinwei/using-OBS/blob/gh-pages/docs/studio.md).